eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 these offered topics, the middleware daemon, called ``RouDi``, must be running.

 For further information how iceoryx can be used see the [examples](../../../iceoryx_examples/README.md).
-The [conceptual-guide](../../conceptual-guide.md) provides additional information about the _Shared Memory communication_ that lies at the heart of iceoryx.
+The [conceptual guide](../../conceptual-guide.md) provides additional information about the _Shared Memory communication_ that lies at the heart of iceoryx.

 We now briefly define the main entities of an iceoryx system before showing how they are created and used by the